EnzoBorgesPereira/EnzoBorgesPereira/README.md

 After completing a full IT training course, I acquired solid expertise in web development (HTML5, CSS3, JavaScript) and programming (Python, C#, PHP 8).
 My background has also introduced me to database design, versioning with Git, and other key technologies such as Angular, C#, and .NET.

-I'm always looking for new challenges and opportunities to apply my skills and contribute to exciting projects.
-Please feel free to browse my work and contact me for any potential collaboration!

 - 📫 Contact me on **borgespereira.enzo@gmail.com**

 [![EnzoBorgesPereira](https://github-profile-trophy.vercel.app/?username=EnzoBorgesPereira&theme=onedark&rank=SECRET,SSS,SS,S,AAA,AA,A&no-bg=true&no-frame=true&margin-w=16)](https://github.com/ryo-ma/github-profile-trophy)